SuperDARNCanada/realtimedisplay/README.md

 I've tried to safely handle has many errors as possible, but should an unknown exception trigger and kill a thread, the main thread acts as a watchdog to restart any dead threads.

+Most browsers do not accept raw socket connections, but instead use a wrapped form called Websockets.
+Included in the package is a tcpip socket to websocket proxy that can be started with a script.
+Each radar requires its own instance of the proxy.

 ###Client

 The real time display client heavily uses the framework [D3.js](https://d3js.org/) to display data, so understanding how that framework works is critical.
 I mainly use the map display capabilities of D3.js to build an interactive globe that shows the radar fields of view.